Transformative governance for food systems and biodiversity

 • Christine Chemnitz, Director, Agora Agriculture

-Biodiversity: Global and European strategies and regulations
+Biodiversity: Global and European strategies and regulations (Small auditorium)

 This session explores options for biodiversity accounting in transformative governance and highlights its significance.
 It will examine existing global and European biodiversity policies and strategies with a bearing on the national level that support transformation, while identifying barriers, opportunities, and potential conflicts of interest that may influence the pace and direction of change

-• Carsten Rahbek, Professor, University of Copenhagen
+• Carsten Rahbek, Professor, Head of Center for Macroecology, Evolution and Climate, University of Copenhagen

-The Danish Green Tripartite Agreement: Collaboration and coordination
+The Danish Green Tripartite Agreement: Collaboration and coordination (Room 15A.0.13)

 This session explores the implementation of the Green Tripartite Agreement, which addresses Denmark’s obligations under key EU and national environmental laws, and will reshape landscapes through more nature areas, forests, and restored wetlands.
 Implementation involves locally negotiated projects funded by public and private sources.
 The goal is to enhance biodiversity, water quality, and climate resilience.